 During the implementation of the second tier studies for the I-70 Study Corridor, public and agency coordination will need to continue.
-These activities will entail corridor-wide and SIU coordination:
+These activities will entail corridor-wide and SIU coordination.

-- Corridor-Wide MoDOT is committed to the continued ongoing coordination of the preferred strategy with the appropriate agencies including the continued development and implementation of the corridor enhancement plan. - SIU MoDOT is committed to the continued ongoing coordination of each SIU with the appropriate agencies, including location public hearings.
-Comprehensive communitybased public involvement activities will be conducted for all second tier studies, in both rural and urban areas.
+- Corridor-Wide MoDOT is committed to the continued ongoing coordination of the preferred strategy with the appropriate agencies including the continued development and implementation of the corridor enhancement plan. - SIU MoDOT is committed to the continued ongoing coordination of each SIU with the appropriate agencies, including location public hearings for SIU No. 4, No. 6 and No. 7.
+Community-based public involvement activities will be conducted for all second tier studies.
 Coordination with the Metropolitan Planning Organizations and Regional Planning Organizations will be provided in accordance with the SIU delineations.